Learn about how you can fund your dream life in the tropics and start a business in Costa Rica.

 - Opening a store

-- Creating, selling hand-made products, i.e. soaps, tinctures, jewelry, crafts, art, woodwork, etc.
+- Creating and/or distributing hand-made products, i.e. soaps, tinctures, jewelry, crafts, art, woodwork, etc.

 - Tour company ownership